coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 *non-maximally inserted* and the partial application will not include that argument.

 Each implicit argument can be declared to be inserted maximally or non maximally.
-In |Coq|, maximally inserted implicit arguments are written between curly braces "{ }" and non-maximally inserted implicit arguments are written in square brackets "[ ]".
+In Coq, maximally inserted implicit arguments are written between curly braces "{ }" and non-maximally inserted implicit arguments are written in square brackets "[ ]".

 .. seealso:: :flag:`Maximal Implicit Insertion`